RainingComputers/locksey/README.md

 | unlock    | Recursively go through the directory and decrypt and rename files matching glob `./**/*.locked.*`                    |
 | setpasswd | Store password for current directory in home folder (`~/.locksey`), base64 encoded so you don't have to provide it again |
 | rmpasswd  | Remove stored password for current directory                                                              |

+### Changing password

+For changing the password in you current directory, run

+1. `unlock`
+2. `rmpasswd` if needed
+3. `lock` with new password
+4. `setpasswd` with new password if needed